Women's education in the United States: 21st century

 2001: Ruth Simmons became the eighteenth president of Brown University, which made her the first African-American woman to lead an Ivy League institution.

-2004–2005: For the first time, more doctoral degrees are conferred on women than men in the U.S. More doctoral degrees have been conferred on women every year since.
+2004–2005: For the first time, more doctoral degrees were conferred on women than men in the U.S. More doctoral degrees have been conferred on women every year since.
 As of 2011, among adults 25 and older, 10.6 million U.S. women have master's degrees or higher, compared to 10.5 million men.
 Measured by shares, about 10.2 percent of women have advanced degrees compared to 10.9 percent of men—a gap steadily narrowing in recent years.
 Women still trail men in professional subcategories such as business, science and engineering, but when it comes to finishing college, roughly 20.1 million women have bachelor's degrees, compared to nearly 18.7 million men—a gap of more than 1.4 million that has remained steady in recent years.

+2006: Jackson v.
+Birmingham Board of Education, 544 U.S. 167 (2005), was a case in which the United States Supreme Court held that retaliation against a person because that person has complained of sex discrimination is a form of intentional sex discrimination encompassed by Title IX.

 2006: On November 24, 2006, the Title IX regulations were amended to provide greater flexibility in the operation of single-sex classes or extracurricular activities at the primary or secondary school level.

+2006: Mitzi J. Smith became the first African-American woman to earn a PhD in New Testament from Harvard University.

+2006: Jami Valentine became the first African-American woman to graduate with a PhD in physics from Johns Hopkins University in Baltimore, Maryland.

+2007: Tracey Meares became the first African-American woman to earn tenure at Yale Law School.

+2008: Evelynn M. Hammonds became the first African American and the first woman to be appointed dean of Harvard College.

+2008: Julianne Pollard-Larkin became the first African-American woman to earn her PhD in Biomedical Physics at University of California, Los Angeles (UCLA).

+2009: Fitzgerald v.
+Barnstable School Committee, 555 U.S. 246 (2009), was a case in which the United States Supreme Court held that parents could sue a school committee under grounds of the Equal Protection Clause of the 14th Amendment.

+2010: Nia Imara became the first African-American woman to earn a Ph.D. in astrophysics at the University of California, Berkeley.